NHL Norris Trophy Odds 2024-25: Who Is NHL’s Best Defensemen?

 (AP Photo/Joe Puetz)

 The Norris race is going to be one we keep close tabs on for the rest of the season.
-So letโ€™s look at where the Norris Trophy odds stand as the season gets set to break for the Four Nations Face-Off.
+So letโ€™s look at where the Norris Trophy odds stand as the season gets set to restart from the Four Nations break.

 NHL Norris Trophy Odds